bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

     running.
 Mostly used for software debugging or determining performance bottlenecks in the simulations.

+!!! warning
-==It is not recommended to set the `loglevel` higher than **WARNING** in a typical simulation as important messages may be missed.
-Setting too low logging levels should also be avoided since printing many log messages will significantly slow down the simulation.==
+    It is not recommended to set the `loglevel` higher than **WARNING** in a typical simulation as important messages may be missed.
+Setting too low logging levels should also be avoided since printing many log messages will significantly slow down the simulation.

 The logging system supports several formats for displaying the log messages.
 The following formats are supported via the global parameter